ClickCease

 Your loved one may be examined by a court psychiatrist or an expert of their choosing to determine if they are experiencing addiction and if they are a danger to themselves or others as a result of the addiction.
 If they do receive an addiction diagnosis, the judge will determine if they should be committed to rehabilitation or not.

 It’s important to note that not everyone qualifies for court-ordered rehabilitation or you may not receive the outcome you desire.
-Whatever the case, it is vital that you continue to support your loved one as they battle addiction.
+Whatever the case, it is vital that you continue to support your loved one as they battle addiction in treatment.

 Staging an Intervention To Get A Loved One Into Rehab